 Society is increasingly reliant on technology, and businesses that deal with tires are no different.
-But while technology can help in the everyday running of a company, it also opens businesses up to a new set of risks.
+But while technology can help with the everyday tasks of running a company, it also opens businesses up to a new set of risks.
 That's why cyber security is so important.